Which place is cheaper, Porto or Copenhagen?

 Many students visit Porto.
 The city has a number of good research programs and study abroad opportunities that attract international students from around the world.

-Porto is a somewhat walkable city.
+Porto is a very walkable city.
 The city center is very compact with most of the sights within a short walk of each other.
 The area is also very hilly, so getting from place to place can require a bit of effort.

 In Copenhagen, many people enjoy the shopping and museums that this welcoming destination offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.